Android Support Center

 You’re considering making an investment in technology, but want assurance that your investment is protected.
 We’ve got you covered from beginning to end.

 Repair/Refurbish - ADI offers service contracts and break-fix services for all devices.
+On-site and depot options.

 Buy-back /Trade-in Programs - The one thing constant about technology is it is always changing.
 To protect your investment, ADI offers buy-back and trade-in programs, providing an easy way to upgrade equipment as your needs change.